PencilCode/reference/documents/turtle/moveto.html.md

 (0, 0).

 <code>moveto x, y</code> moves to an absolute location in
-traditional cartesian coordinates.
-In this coordinate system, Each unit is a pixel, and each graph paper grid square is 25 units.
+traditional Cartesian coordinates.
+In this coordinate system, Each unit is one pixel, and each graph paper grid square is 25 units.
-The traditional mathematical coordinate axis are used, centered at the middle with x increasing to the right and y increasing upward.
+The mathematical coordinate axes are used, placing (0, 0) at the middle with x increasing to the right and y increasing upward.

 A vector represented as an array of two numbers can be used.